Transform Your Practice by Becoming a Deming Disciple

 3. What Cannot Be Measured Cannot Be Improved

 This is perhaps my favorite of Deming’s principles.
-Measuring progress, productivity and profitability have been made vastly easier with modern practice management applications.
+Measuring progress, productivity and profitability have been made vastly easier with modern legal practice management applications.
 Some metrics you should be able to generate include:

 - Timekeeper Productivity – How much are you and your team members billing and perhaps, more importantly, collecting?
 A solid productivity report will group by timekeeper and show their respective billable, non-billable and collected amounts as well as realization rates.